Councilwoman Watch Party kit!

 Whether it's bringing together your friends and family in your living room with a bowl of popcorn, gathering members of an organization together at a union hall or school, or organizing a public movie night at a community center, you can join in and help show more people why #RepresentationMatters.

-Wherever you decide to host your party, keep in mind that you will need a screen or television, and seats (or comfy floor pillows) for your guests to be able to see the screen.
+Wherever you decide to host your party, keep in mind that you will need a screen with a connection to WiFi, and seats (or comfy floor pillows) for your guests.

 Step #2: invite & confirm your guests